pika-org/pika/docs/usage.rst

 a segmentation fault will be triggered.
 The option can be enabled by exporting ``PIKA_USE_GUARD_PAGES=1``.
 The option is disabled by default.

+Additionally, pika can install signal handlers that print information about failures, such as backtraces.
+These handlers will handle the most common events, such as interrupts, segmentation faults, illegal instructions etc. and they can be enabled with the environment variable ``PIKA_INSTALL_SIGNAL_HANDLERS=1``.
+The verbosity can be controlled with ``PIKA_EXCEPTION_VERBOSITY`` (this also controls how much information pika exceptions capture and print).
+The default value of ``1`` will print a backtrace. ``2`` or higher will print additional information about the pika build. ``0`` will print the minimum information.

 .. info::

    Many MPI implementations also install signal handlers or have options for enabling them.